some-natalie/some-natalie/_posts/2023-10-13-diy-updates-on-runners.md

 {% endraw %}

 ## Handy tasks to include

+🧰 Don't be limited to operating system updates.
+Throwing manual tasks into `cron` is one of the oldest tools in the sysadmin toolbox.
+Here's a couple more examples:

 Clearing the local Docker cache of images not in use is handy from time to time.
 This is particularly helpful on self-hosted Dependabot runners, as those tend to be VMs and also tend to be large containers that change on each GHES upgrade.[^d]